ozwin/interview-assignment-sip/README.md

 ## How to Run?

-There are 2 entry point in the application
+There are 2 entry points in the repo

  ### SIP application (As per the pdf doc)

 To run this application

-Simply navigate to the VS Code Run and Debug menu, and lunch 'Start SIP Application' from the preconfigured Launch.json
+Navigate to the VS Code Run and Debug menu, and launch 'Start SIP Application' from the preconfigured Launch.json

 Or
-Run the following from root folder of project
+Run the following from the root folder of the project
 > cd ./internal/cmd/sip
 >
 > go run ./main.go

-this will initiate the server and once you see the message that server is listening you can send requests
+this will initiate the server and once you see the message that the server is listening you can send requests

 ### Client Simulation